Scroll back to top

 A point mass moving in the plane with an applied force.
 You can try to made the mass move in a circle and then see what happens when the force is suddenly removed, which will demonstrate Newton's first law (no net force implies motion at constant speed in a constant direction).
 Also observe which force directions cause the speed to increase or decrease.

-Click and drag to impart a force on the particle.Did you know?
+Click and drag to impart a force on the particle.Application alert!

 If we have objects which are either very massive, very small, or moving very fast, then Newton's equations do not provide a good model of their motion.
 Instead we must use Einstein's equations of general relativity (for massive and fast objects) or the equations of quantum mechanics (for very small objects).
 Unfortunately, these two theories cannot be used together, so we currently have no good models for objects which are simultaneously very small and very massive, such as micro black holes or the universe shortly after the big bang.
 Physicists are currently trying to reconcile general relativity with quantum mechanics by devising a new set of equations (sometimes called quantum gravity or a theory of everything).
 Current possibilities for new equations include string theory and loop quantum gravity, but none of these are generally accepted yet.